UltraMessaging/mcs_demo/README.md

 * mcs.xml - Configuration file for Monitoring Collector Service (MCS).
 * mcs.properties - Additional configuration for MCS.
 * store.xml - Configuration file for persistent Store.

-Note: the mon.cfg must be a separate configuation file in the flat file format.
-This is because the components do not uniformely identify their monitoring contexts such that the "um.xml" can configure them, so the monitor_transport_opts "config" option must be used, which expects a "flat" file format.

 # Run the Demo